Where Should You Position An Air Purifier? 12 Top Tips

 To get the best effect, which is clean air, you need to know the best air purifier placement.

-If you live in a place such as Los Angeles that has the most polluted air in the nation, you will definitely need an air purifier to purify your indoor air.
-If you live in a place that has dust, smoke, odor and other air pollutants, you need to invest in an air purifier.
+If you live in a place such as Los Angeles, which has the most polluted air in the nation, you will need an air purifier to purify your indoor air.

 If you run an ultrasonic humidifier at home, you might have experienced some sort of white dust on your furniture.
 It comes from the humidifier.
 Therefore, you need to run an air purifier to clean the air of the white dust particles.

-Where to place air purifier
+Where to place the air purifier

 It has its air intake in the front, so if you put it behind furniture or other appliances, it will not access the air properly.